vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/17_zeroalloc_continuations_p1.md

 * Assume that when `execute` is called, the chain of nodes will be alive until the entire computation is completed.

-* Return `void`, and assume that the user will retrieve a possible final result on its own.
+* Return `void`, and assume that the user will retrieve a possible final result on their own.

 Here's an example of a simple non-blocking computation using this model: